HMSConnect/hms-sdk/docs/introduction/data_schema.md

 Our widget (HMSConnect standard) will detect data standard from an attribute `hn` in data schema.

-?> Example: If it found the attribute in data schema, it will select sub-components which are support `HMSConnect` standard and render the data on it.
+?> **Example**: If it found the attribute in data schema, it will select parser which are support `HMSConnect` standard and render the data on it.